 Junji Ito – His Style, His Themes and How He Scares Us

 There’s no one as famous in the world of horror manga today as Junji Ito.
-He has rightfully amassed a cult following around the globe.
+He has rightfully amassed a global cult following.

-And yet, Junji Ito is not merely a horror mangaka.
-In my opinion, he’s one of the greatest horror artists of our time.
-If you’re a fan of horror and especially horror manga, you will certainly stumble upon his works.
+Yet Ito is not merely a horror mangaka.
+He’s one of the greatest horror artists alive today.
+If you’re a fan of horror, especially horror manga, you’ve likely encountered his work.

-Junji Ito’s body of work is as strange as it is unique.
-Reading his manga feels like going down a tiny, very special rabbit hole unlike any other.
+Ito’s body of work is as strange as it is distinctive, and reading his manga feels like falling down a very particular rabbit hole.

 Discovering Junji Ito